sveltia/sveltia-cms/README.md

   - Language labels appear in human-readable display names instead of ISO 639 language codes, which not everyone is familiar with.
 (For example, it might be difficult to recognize `DE` as German, `NL` as Dutch, or `ZH` as Chinese.)
   - The List widget’s `label` and `label_singular` are not converted to lowercase, which is especially problematic in German, where all nouns are capitalized[^98].
 - Content editing
   - [Integrates DeepL](#using-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
+More translation services will be added in the future.
   - You can [disable non-default locale content](#disabling-non-default-locale-content)[^15].
   - Boolean, DateTime, List and Number fields in the entry preview are displayed in a localized format.
   - Boolean fields are updated in real time between locales like other widgets to avoid confusion[^35].